Extreme ultraviolet lithography: EUV stochastic issues

 The defect level is on the order of 1K/mm2.
 In 2020, Samsung reported that 5 nm layouts had risks for process defects and had started implementing automated check and fixing.

-Photon shot noise can be linked to stochastic defects through the presence of dose-dependent blur (modeled as Gaussian).

-Photon shot noise also leads to stochastic edge placement error, which can exceed 1 nm.

-The photon shot noise is removed to some degree by blurring factors such as secondary electrons or acids in chemically amplified resists, but when too significant the blur also reduces the image contrast at the edge.
-Since the blur is less than the feature size, the feature's total enclosed area can still have fluctuations.
-It is worse for EUV than DUV wavelengths due to lower photon density at commonly used doses, as well as smaller feature sizes being represented by smaller pixels.
+Photon shot noise also leads to stochastic edge placement error.
+The photon shot noise can be compensated to some degree by blurring factors such as secondary electrons or acids in chemically amplified resists; when significant the blur also reduces the image contrast at the edge.
+An edge placement error (EPE) as large as 8.8 nm was measured for a 48 nm pitch EUV-printed metal pattern.

-Even with blur taken into account, the final distribution of chemical species is still stochastic.
-Higher dose helps reduce the stochasticity but leads to larger blur, which can spread the extent of the stochastic fluctuations.

-Another approach to dealing with stochastic issues is to use directional etching to smooth sidewall edges.

-The resolution of EUV lithography for the future faces challenges in maintaining throughput, i.e., how many wafers are processed by an EUV tool per day.
-These challenges arise from smaller fields, additional mirrors, and shot noise.
-In order to maintain throughput, the power at intermediate focus (IF) must be continually increased.

 With the natural Poisson distribution due to the random arrival and absorption times of the photons, there is an expected natural dose (photon number) variation of at least several percent 3 sigma, making the exposure process susceptible to stochastic variations.
 The dose variation leads to a variation of the feature edge position, effectively becoming a blur component.
 Unlike the hard resolution limit imposed by diffraction, shot noise imposes a softer limit, with the main guideline being the ITRS line width roughness (LWR) spec of 8% (3s) of linewidth.
 Increasing the dose will reduce the shot noise, but this also requires higher source power.